What is a Notary?

 All notaries in New South Wales are qualified lawyers.

-The notary is permitted to practice anywhere within the State whilst on the Roll of Notaries.
+The Notary is permitted to practice anywhere within the state of New South Wales whilst on the Roll of Notaries.

 - Authenticating official, Government and personal documents and information for use overseas